Bioconductor/BiocWorkshops2019/TEST_Workshop.md

 build your Bioconductor Workshop chapter: https://bookdown.org/yihui/bookdown/github.html

+Be sure to enable Travis for your *fork* of the workshops repository by going
+to: https://www.travis-ci.org/account/repositories and moving the slider to the right.

 ## GitHub Personal Access Token

 In order to set up Travis, you will need a GitHub PAT.